 Jacinda is a native New Hampshire resident.
 She graduated from Plymouth State University with a BS in Business with a Minor in Sociology.
 As part of the course work for the Sociology Minor, she studied Aging in Society within our own culture as well as various others around the world.
 With this knowledge as well as her own personal experiences with aging family members, she has developed a compassionate understanding of the significance of care for our aging population.
-She feels fortunate to be a part of a community that values the aging process and provides support for those in need.
+She feels fortunate to be part of a community that respects the aging process, supports individuals in need, and upholds the belief that nutritious food is vital to overall health, recovery, healing, and physical and mental well-being.
 Her hobbies include gardening, reading and hiking with her better half.

 Richard has lived in Wolfeboro for 44 years and raised four boys here with his wife, Bette.
 He is now raising his adopted grandchild, Samuel, who is sixteen.
 He retired in 2007 from being a high school math teacher at Kingswood High School.
 Richard has a combined teaching career of 35 years and still subs occasionally at the high school.
 Over ten years ago Richard’s neighbor, Jean Adkins, asked him to join the Board.
 Jean since then has retired from the Board, but Richard continues to devote a generous amount of time and energy to our organization.